Is President Donald Trump’s immigration ban an abuse of his power?

 He has been in office barely a week, and already the lawsuits are coming fast and furious against President Donald Trump’s executive order barring foreign nationals from seven Muslim countries, including Iran, Iraq and Syria, from entering the United States.
 Did the President abuse his power?
 On Monday, at least two more lawsuits – one from Washington State’s Attorney-General and one from a Muslim civil-rights group – hit the courts alleging he did.
 Over the weekend, judges forbade any deportations under the executive order.
 Ultimately, the travel ban itself could fall, in a case that seems headed for the Supreme Court.
 And late yesterday, reports emerged that acting U.S. Attorney-General Sally Yates, an appointee of Barack Obama, had told the Justice Department not to defend the executive order in court.
+Mr. Trump fired her.

 What is the source of Mr. Trump’s authority to make the executive order?